What is a no-show rate?

 Make sure the event is followed up effectively and send participants a summary, recordings, or additional resources after the event.
 Also provide opportunities for feedback and further interactions to maintain relationships with participants and promote future events.

 We hope these tips will help you to improve your event marketing.
 The use of event software can also help to reduce the no-show rate in various ways.
-Be it through automated reminders, personalized communication, on-site access recording and, of course, as a central event reporting tool.
+Be it through automated reminders, personalised communication, on-site access recording and, of course, as a central event reporting tool.